TULiberalArts/12.-Gender-Sexuality-and-Women-s-Studies/pages/faculty.md

 ---
+# global predefined variables
+layout: tla_faculty
+permalink: /faculty/
+published: true
+# meta-data variables
 title: Faculty
-permalink: /faculty/
-layout: faculty2
 keywords: 'faculty, gender studies'
 description: >-
   Our faculty come from a range of departments — from English to political science to sociology — to provide you with a well-rounded, interdisciplinary education.
-published: true
+# custom variables
 ---
 Our faculty come from a range of departments — from English to political science to sociology — to provide you with a well-rounded, interdisciplinary education.